tf-encrypted/tf-encrypted/docs/getting_started.md

 ## Making Private Trainings

 [NOTE] We currently don't have an example.
-We are planning to train/create a simple logistic regression during the hackathon.
+We are planning to train/create a simple logistic regression as a demo..